Show All | Hide All

 When is the program?

-It will take place across the 2013-14 academic year.
-In the fall semester participants will enroll in a one-credit course that meets every other Friday.
+It will take place across the 2014-15 academic year.
+In the fall semester, participants will enroll in a one-credit course that meets every other Friday.
 There will be a total of seven three-hour sessions as well as an online discussion forum.
-In the spring semester participants will take part in an online discussion forum and will receive individualized mentoring, which may include a classroom visit or an observation of their teaching.
+In the spring semester, participants will take part in an online discussion forum and will receive individualized mentoring, which may include a classroom visit or an observation of their teaching.
 At the end of the spring semester, the Provost will host a reception for all program participants.

 What will the program cost?

 There is no cost for selected students.
-The Provost’s office will pay for student tuition for this 1-credit course and provide the supporting course materials.
+The Office of the Provost will pay for student tuition for this 1-credit course and provide the supporting course materials.

 How do interested students apply?